Animals in space: 1960s

 On 19 August 1960 the Soviet Union launched Sputnik 5 (also known as Korabl-Sputnik 2) which carried the dogs Belka and Strelka, along with a gray rabbit, 40 mice, 2 rats, and 15 flasks of fruit flies and plants.
 It was the first spacecraft to carry animals into orbit and return them alive.
 One of Strelka's pups, Pushinka, bred and born after her mission, was given as a present to Caroline Kennedy by Nikita Khrushchev in 1961, and many descendants are known to exist.

-The US sent three black mice: Sally, Amy and Moe 1,000 km up and 8,000 km distance from Cape Canaveral on 13 October 1960 using an Atlas D 71D launch vehicle.
+The US sent three black mice: Sally, Amy, and Moe 1,000 km up and 8,000 km distance from Cape Canaveral on 13 October 1960 using an Atlas D 71D launch vehicle.
 The mice were retrieved from the nosecone near Ascension Island and were said to be in good condition.

 On 31 January 1961, Ham, a chimpanzee, was launched into sub-orbital space in a Mercury capsule aboard a Redstone rocket to become the first great ape in space.
 Ham's mission was Mercury-Redstone 2.
 The chimpanzee had been trained to pull levers to receive rewards of banana pellets and avoid electric shocks.
 His flight demonstrated the ability to perform tasks during spaceflight.
 A little over three months later the United States sent Alan Shepard into space on a suborbital flight.

 Enos became the first and only chimpanzee to reach Earth orbit when, on 29 November 1961, he flew two orbits in a Mercury capsule on the Mercury-Atlas 5 mission.
 Two months later Project Mercury pilot John Glenn orbited the Earth.

 On 9 March 1961 the Soviet Union launched the Korabl-Sputnik 4 that carried a dog named Chernushka, some mice, and, for the first time into space, a guinea pig.
 All were successfully recovered.

-France flew their first rat (Hector) into space on 22 February 1961.
+France flew their first rat (Hector) into space on 22 February 1961, successfully recovering him on his return.
 Two more rats were flown in October 1962.

 On 18 October 1963, France launched Félicette the cat aboard Veronique AGI sounding rocket No. 47.
 The launch was directed by the French Centre d'Enseignement et de Recherches de Médecine Aéronautique (CERMA).
 Félicette was recovered alive after a 15-minute flight and a descent by parachute.
 Félicette had electrodes implanted into her brain, and the recorded neural impulses were transmitted back to Earth.
 After two months of analysis, she was euthanized so an autopsy could be performed.
 On 18 December 2019 a bronze statue with the effigy of Félicette was inaugurated at the "Université internationale de l'espace" in Strasbourg, France.
 A second cat was sent to space by CERMA on 24 October 1963, but the flight ran into difficulties that prevented recovery.
 In 1967, France launched two pig-tailed macaque monkeys into suborbital space.

 China launched mice and rats in 1964 and 1965, and two dogs in 1966.